 In order to attract victims or "donors," vampires have to be charming, and most are also physically attractive.
 Their vampire form becomes taller, thinner and paler than their human form.
 Nobody quite knows why, but it seems to be something about the change of state from human to vampire.
 So if you're going to be a vampire, practice your most elegant manners.
 If you're partying with humans you'll want to blend in, so go for a subtle look.
 If it's an all-vampire gathering you can go all-out and show your true nature.

 You have a lot of options if you want to become a vampire.
 Choose whether you want to be a historic vampire or a modern one, a specific fictional character or your own concept.
 To be a suave, debonair or glamorous historical vampire, choose a costume inspired by formal wear.
 Any of our Victorian vampire costumes would be great.
 Add accessories such as a cane, a ring or medallion with faux gems, and vampire fangs.
 To become a modern, fierce vampire, choose a sexy or menacing costume and add gory fake blood to your pale makeup.
 We have fangs that appear to drip blood--those would add a bloodthirsty touch to your look.
-We also have a wig that can give you the same hairstyle as that movie heartthrob.
+We even have a wig that can give you the same hairstyle as that movie heartthrob.
 For even more realism, enjoy a dark-red-colored beverage, and serve it in an elegant crystal goblet.